 A summary of all communication with VR staff as well as notations that the VR3135B, Vocational Adjustment Training, Specialized Training Plan was updated must be written in the Additional Comments section of the VR3136, Vocational Adjustment Training, Specialized Training Report.

 If the VR3135B, Vocational Adjustment Training, Specialized Training Plan is updated, the VAT trainer, customer, and VR counselor must sign the updated VR3135B to document agreement of the updated training plan.
 VAT is not authorized until the VR counselor approves the updated VR3135B.
-The VAT trainer must complete the VR3136 at least every four weeks (28 days).Vocational adjustment trainer job responsibilities are to:
+The VAT trainer must complete the VR3136 at least every four weeks (28 days).

+Any meeting related to the training plan between customer, provider, customer’s circle of supports and VR-Staff may be conducted remotely.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

+Vocational adjustment trainer job responsibilities are to:

 provide written proof by means of attendance records that are made available upon request that the ratio of customers to trainer is maintained;